 Market Integration Dynamics and Asymptotic Price Convergence in Distribution

-This paper analyzes the market integration process of nominal prices, develops a model to analyze market integration, and presents a test of increasing market integration.
-A distinction is made between the economic concepts of price conver- gence in mean and variance.
+In this paper we analyse the market integration process of the relative price distribution, develop a model to analyze market integration, and present a formal test of increasing market integration.
+We distinguish between the economic concepts of price convergence in mean and in variance.
 When both types of convergence occur, prices are said to converge in distribution.
-We present concepts and definitions related to the market integration process, link these to price convergence in distribution, argue that the Law of One Price is not a sufficient condition for market integration, and present a test of price convergence in distribution.
-We apply our methodology to two different cases, namely the integration of: i) the inland grains market in 19th Century USA, and ii) the Eurozone long-term bonds market after the euro entered circulation.
+We present concepts and definitions related to the market integration process, link this to price convergence in distribution, argue that the Law of One Price (LOP) is not a sufficient condition for market integration, and present a formal test of price convergence in distribution.
+In the empirical analysis, we analyze integration of the inland grains market in 19th Century USA.

 García-Hiernaux, A, Guerrero, D.E, & McAleer, M.J.
 (2013).
 Market Integration Dynamics and Asymptotic Price Convergence in Distribution (No. TI 13-128/III).
 Discussion paper / Tinbergen Institute (pp. 1–24).
 Tinbergen Institute.
 Retrieved from http://hdl.handle.net/1765/41253